linbug/linbug.github.io/_drafts/Parallelisation in Python.md

 In other words, you could have hundreds of *concurrent* processes happening on just one core, but for *multiprocessing* you need multiple cores.

 Note that if you start reading around about this topic, you'll find people saying that multiprocessing is trivial to implement whereas concurrency is really hard; it's been decribed by [Dave Beazley](http://www.dabeaz.com/) as 'one of the most difficult topics in computer science (usually best avoided)'.
-It seems to me that when people say this they are referring specifically to multi-threaded code, whereas there are lots of different architectures that you can use to implement concurrency.
+It seems to me that when people say this they are referring specifically to multi-threaded code, whereas there are lots of alternative architectures to this that you can use to implement concurrency.
 You can read about some of them in [Seven Concurrency Models in Seven Weeks](https://pragprog.com/book/pb7con/seven-concurrency-models-in-seven-weeks) (it also looks like it's a good intro to parallel programming architectures in general).

 ## Sounds great.
 Can I do parallelisation in Python?
 Yes you can, but it's not as trivial to implement as in other languages.